-The bill modernizes and simplifies the terminology used in creating and transferring entities among principal departments under the AOA and throughout the Colorado Revised Statutes while preserving the status and the powers assigned in current law to entities in the AOA.
+The act modernizes and simplifies the terminology used in creating and transferring state government entities among principal departments under the "Administrative Organization Act of 1968" (AOA) and throughout the Colorado Revised Statutes while preserving the status and the powers assigned in current law to entities in the AOA.

-Currently, when an entity is abolished by a type 3 transfer, the original entity and its powers, duties, and functions are transferred to another principal department and the original entity is abolished.
-The bill eliminates references to type 3 transfers and specifies that the powers, duties, and functions of the abolished entity are included in powers, duties, and functions of the entity to which it was transferred.
+The act eliminates references to type 3 transfers, which were previously used when an original entity and its powers, duties, and functions were transferred to another principal department and the original entity was abolished.
+For entities that are being abolished, the act specifies that the powers, duties, and functions of the abolished entity are included in powers, duties, and functions of the entity to which it was transferred.

-The bill also corrects errors in the names of entities to make the references consistent throughout the statutes.
+The act also corrects errors in the names of entities to make references consistent throughout the statutes.

 (Note: This summary applies to this bill as enacted.)